ansa1/ExpressionCalculator/README.md

 ## Dependencies

-Thus, to be enable to build and run the application you are supposed to have the following software installed:
+to be able to build and run the application you are supposed to have the following software installed:

  * Oracle JDK 8 ver.
 181
  * Maven ver.
 3.5.4